Freezing lakes as analogue models of $\Lambda$CDM cosmology and beyond: Introduction

 In cosmology, the Friedmann--Lemaître--Robertson--Walker (FLRW) equations encapsulate how different energy components (radiation, matter, curvature, and dark energy) govern the time evolution of the scale factor $a(t)$ \cite{Weinberg1972Gravitation, Peebles1993Principles, Mukhanov2005Foundations, Dodelson2020Modern, Planck2018Parameters}.
 Each component contributes a distinct scaling law, producing successive epochs in cosmic history.
 Analogously, the growth of an ice layer on a lake is described by the Stefan problem, where heat transport occurs by conduction through the ice and convection in the underlying water \cite{Stefan1889Theory, Carslaw1959Conduction, Alexiades1993Mathematical}.
 These processes likewise generate contributions with characteristic dependencies on the ice thickness $s(t)$, inviting a structural comparison with FLRW dynamics.

-Vollmer \cite{Vollmer2019Freezing} first demonstrated that a conduction-only model reproduces radiation-like behavior, a point later emphasized by Faraoni for its pedagogical clarity \cite{Faraoni2020Analogy}.
+Vollmer \cite{Vollmer2019Freezing} introduced a simplified Stefan model for the freezing of lakes as a pedagogical example of conduction-driven ice growth.
+The structural analogy between this conduction-only model and the radiation-dominated Friedmann equation was subsequently developed by Faraoni \cite{Faraoni2020Analogy}, who showed explicitly that the Stefan equation can be written in Friedmann-like form.
 Yet conduction alone cannot mimic the full richness of cosmic history, in particular the transition from decelerating to accelerating expansion.
 Extending the analogy therefore requires incorporating convection, the dominant mode of heat transport in natural lakes and a fundamentally nonlinear process.

-In this work we pursue two such extensions.
-First, we analyze a constant-flux convection model, which alongside the conduction term yields effective matter- and curvature-like contributions.
-Second, we develop a more realistic description of buoyancy-driven transport beneath the ice by introducing a Rayleigh--B\'enard--inspired Ansatz for the convective heat flux, in which the vertically integrated flux reaching the moving interface is modeled as a generic power law function of the instantaneous liquid-layer thickness.
-This reduced flux--height description is motivated by classical convection phenomenology, including ideas underlying the Grossmann--Lohse framework \cite{Grossmann2000Scaling, Ahlers2009Heat, Xia2013Current}, but does not rely on a specific Nusselt--Rayleigh scaling in a fixed domain.
-The resulting model introduces additional terms in the analogue Friedmann equation, including an emergent cosmological-constant-like contribution and a novel $-1/s$ term without a standard $\Lambda$CDM counterpart.
-The former arises from the saturation of buoyancy-driven transport at large layer depths, while the latter reflects a geometric feedback associated with the shrinking convective domain and the moving phase boundary.
+In this work we pursue two extensions of this idea.
+First, we analyze a constant-flux convection model for the freezing-lake problem, which alongside the conductive term yields effective matter- and curvature-like contributions.
+Second, we develop a reduced description of buoyancy-driven transport beneath the ice by introducing a flux--height Ansatz in which the vertically integrated convective heat flux reaching the moving interface is modeled as a power-law function of the instantaneous liquid-layer thickness.

+Convective heat-transfer analogies with cosmology have been explored previously in other thermal systems \cite{Faraoni2020Convective}, where Newtonian cooling and generalized power-law heat fluxes were shown to produce Friedmann-like evolution equations.
+The present work differs in that it embeds these ideas within a Stefan moving-boundary problem describing lake freezing, allowing the interplay between conduction, convection, and interface motion to generate additional effective terms in the analogue Friedmann equation.

 By reformulating ice-growth dynamics into Friedmann-like form, we reveal a close structural correspondence between lake-freezing and cosmic expansion.
 The analogy not only offers a transparent pedagogical tool but also highlights how identifiable mechanisms in fluid transport can generate effective terms reminiscent of those postulated in cosmology.